Skip to content

 The Bitcoin Core wallet also has a built-in backup feature.
 You can access this by going to the “File” menu and selecting “Backup Wallet.”
 Choose a location for the backup file and save it.

-If possible, it’s recommended to test your backup by restoring it on a separate computer.
+If possible, test your backup by restoring it on a separate computer.
 This will verify that the backup process was successful and that you can recover your funds if needed.

 Best Practices to Keep Your Bitcoin Secure